-I was asked by my niece the bride to take some behind the scene photos of the wedding.
+My niece, the bride, asked me to take some behind-the-scenes photos of the wedding.
 The venue had a package that included a photographer.

 They wanted me to have fun as well.
-Dorie, my wife, officiated the service and Chelle, my daughter was the soloist at the wedding.
+Dorie, my wife, officiated the service, and Chelle, my daughter, was the wedding soloist.

-I am writing this blog for those who are interested in the newest mirrorless camera from Nikon the Z6 and how I set it up and used it for this wedding photo shoot.
+I am writing this blog for those interested in the newest mirrorless camera from Nikon, the Z6, and how I set it up and used it for this wedding photo shoot.

 I brought a really small kit.